Morgantina: Archaeological Museum of Aidone

-A regional museum was opened in Aidone in 1980 to house finds from Morgantina.
+The Archaeological Museum of Aidone was opened in Aidone in 1980 to house finds from Morgantina.
 The building, dating from the 17th century, is a former Capuchin monastery.
 The museum is run by the Soprintendenza BB.CC.AA. di Enna.
 There are two floors of exhibits, covering the site's prehistoric, archaic, and classical periods, along with a thematic display that draws attention to aspects of ancient daily life.